Hallur20/Assignment_01_Databases/README.md

 <p>exit -> exits the program.</p>

-<p>this was made by Hallur við Neyst, software development in cphbusiness lyngby</p>
+<i>this was made by Hallur við Neyst, software development in cphbusiness lyngby</i>